-Zero Food Waste, another element of the Waste Not program, focuses on removing all food from the waste stream.
-By eliminating food waste from the 39,200 meals its cafés serve each day, the company not only keeps organic waste out of the landfill, it also reduces methane production earlier in the food chain.
+Zero Food Waste, another element of the Waste Not Program, focuses on removing all food from the waste stream.
+By eliminating food waste from the 39,200 meals that its cafés serve each day, Epicurean Group not only keeps organic waste out of the landfill, but it also reduces methane production earlier in the food chain.
 “All Epicurean Group chefs are trained to eliminate food waste through proper planning and correct portion size,” says Rey Hernandez, Epicurean Group senior VP and co-founder.
-Hernandez oversees the company’s extensive chef education program managed by Vice President and Corporate Executive Chef Phil Wright.
+Hernandez oversees the company’s extensive chef education program that’s managed by Vice President and Corporate Executive Chef Phil Wright.
 “If for any reason the chefs end up with more food than they need, they donate it to food recovery programs for needy individuals in our communities,” Wright says.

-“We hope that our progressive programs and practices will continue to grow, inspiring and encouraging everyone to work to create positive change.
-Our goal is to bring eaters back to the table, and connect them to the natural cycle of food and its production," says Clark Bartlett.
-"We are confident that, together, we can build a new and environmentally sustainable food system.”
+“We hope that our progressive programs, practices, and principles will continue to grow, inspiring and encouraging everyone to work to create positive change in America’s food system.
+Our goal is to bring eaters back to the table, and connect them to the natural, traditional seasonal cycle of food and its production,” says Clark Bartlett.
+“We are confident that, together, we can build a new and environmentally sustainable food system.”